vseryakov/backendjs/README.md

   Example:
             /account/add?name=test&login=test@test.com&secret=test123&gender=f&phone=1234567

-- `/account/search`
+- `/account/select`

   Return list of accounts by the given condition, calls `db.select` for bk_account table.
 Parameters are the column values to be matched and all parameters starting with underscore are control parameters that goes into options of the `db.select` call with underscore removed.
-This will work for SQL databases only because DynamoDB or Cassandta will not search by non primary keys.
+This will work for SQL databases only because DynamoDB or Cassandra will not search by non primary keys.
+In DynamoDB case this will run ScanTable action which will be very expensive for large tables.

   Example:
             /account/search?email=test&_ops=email,begins_with